fatema123elfiky/Sparse-array-and-matrix/README.md

 ## Sparse matrix 2D
-It's a datastructure and the mostly used in the industry . the same idea saves a lot of memory of wasted unused spaces . but the key difference that one for a grid which have columns and rows.
+It's a datastructure and the mostly used in industry . the same idea saves a lot of memory of wasted unused spaces . but the key difference that one for a grid which have columns and rows.
 So , another one of the same problem in a differen way solved by that datastructure . to make that datastructure i have used the previous one and that make sense the idea differs because of the implementation of the functions differs.

 ## Key fearures :